eerimoq/asn1tools/tests/js_source/README.rst

 Requires ``pip3 install websockets``.

-First start the servers.
+Start the servers.
 The web browser should start automatically when running ``yarn start``.

 .. code-block:: text